Guided Democracy in Indonesia

 Guided Democracy (Demokrasi Terpimpin), also called the Old Order (Orde Lama), was the political system in place in Indonesia from 1959 until the New Order began in 1966.
 This period followed the dissolution of the liberal democracy period in Indonesia by President Sukarno, who centralized control in the name of political stability.
-He claimed to have based the system on the traditional village system of discussion and consensus, which occurred under the guidance of village elders.
-On the national level, however, this meant centralized rule under Sukarno: martial law, a massive reduction in civil liberties and democratic norms, and the Republic of Indonesia Armed Forces (in particular the Indonesian Army) and Communist Party of Indonesia acting as major power blocs.
+He claimed to have based the system on the traditional village system of protracted discussion and consensus, which occurred under the guidance of village elders.
+He envisioned himself as president playing the role of the village elders at the national level, arguing that a national consensus could express itself under presidential guidance.

+In practice, however, this meant centralized rule under Sukarno: martial law, a massive reduction in civil liberties and democratic norms, and the Republic of Indonesia Armed Forces (in particular the Indonesian Army) and Communist Party of Indonesia acting as major power blocs.

 Sukarno proposed a threefold blend of nationalism, religion, and communism into a co-operative Nasakom or Nas-A-Kom governmental concept.
 This was intended to satisfy the four main factions in Indonesian politics—the army, the secular nationalists, Islamic groups, and the communists.
 With the support of the military, he proclaimed Guided Democracy in 1959 and proposed a cabinet representing all major political parties including the Communist Party of Indonesia, although the latter were never actually given functional cabinet positions.

 Background

-The liberal democracy period in Indonesia, from the re-establishment of a unitary republic in 1950 until the declaration of martial law in 1957, saw the rise and fall of six cabinets, the longest-lasting surviving for just under two years.
+The liberal democracy period in Indonesia, from the re-establishment of a unitary republic in 1950 until the declaration of martial law in 1957, saw the rise and fall of six cabinets, the longest-lasting surviving for less than two years.
 Even Indonesia's first national elections in 1955 failed to bring about political stability.

 In 1957, Indonesia faced a series of crises, including the beginning of the Permesta rebellion in Makassar and the army takeover of authority in South Sumatra, due to the increasing dissatisfaction of non-Javanese Indonesians to the centralization policy implemented by Jakarta.
 One of the demands of the Permesta rebels was that 70 percent of the members of Sukarno's proposed National Council should be members from the regions (non-Javanese).
 Another demand was that the cabinet and National Council be led by the dual-leaders (Indonesian: dwitunggal) of Sukarno and former Vice-President Hatta.

 In March 1957, Sukarno accepted the Army chief of staff General Abdul Haris Nasution's proposal for a declaration of martial law across the whole nation.
 This would put the armed forces in charge, and would be a way to deal with the rebellious army commanders, as it would effectively legitimise them.

 In the face of a growing political crisis amid splits in the cabinet, Prime Minister Ali Sastroamidjojo resigned on 14 March from his position in Sukarno's presence.